octaviofilipepereira/Gemini-MyNanoBanana/README.md

 pip install google-generativeai pillow python-dotenv

 2. Create the ".env" file in the same location as the Python script;
+If you don't have a Google API Key, go here, and create your key: https://aistudio.google.com/app/api-keys

 3. Insert the Gemini API key into the file created above:
 GEMINI_API_KEY="API_KEY"